-All faculty, staff and students with an active fsu.edu e-mail automatically have their fsu.edu e-mail enrolled in the system.
-They are encouraged to visit emergency.fsu.edu/services/fsu-alert-emergency-notification-warning-system/fsu-alert-sms-text-messages to learn how to add phone numbers to receive SMS text messages directly from FSU ALERT!
-Members of the larger community are encouraged to follow FSU ALERT! on Twitter, Facebook, our FSU ALERT webpage, (alerts.fsu.edu) and download the SeminoleSAFE App.
+All faculty, staff and students with an access account and fsu.edu e-mail automatically have their fsu.edu e-mail enrolled in the system.
+They are encouraged to visit the FSUAlert portal at https://emergency.fsu.edu/services/FSUAlert/SMSText and add phone numbers to receive SMS text messages directly from FSU.
+Members of the larger community are encouraged to follow us on Twitter, Facebook, or our websites.